 Lindsay Appel, an OB/GYN at Mercy Medical Center in Baltimore, MD, adds, "for one, there are a lot of products (soaps, lotions, lubricants) out there that are marketed toward women that contain harsh chemicals, which can increase the risk of vaginal and vulvar irritation.
 The vagina has naturally occurring bacteria, which helps keep it clean, and using products that contain ingredients that decrease 'good' bacteria can increase infection rates."

-"Natural lubricants like VMagic are best," suggest Knopman and Talebian.
-"They are particularly good for women who are prone to vaginal dryness and chaffing.
+"Natural lubricants like VMagic are best," suggests Knopman and Talebian.
+"They are particularly good for women who are prone to vaginal dryness and chafing.
 There are mucous membranes in the vagina, and they can be very sensitive to certain products."

 "I often recommend the use of probiotics to help support naturally occurring gut and vaginal flora, and improve baseline vaginal health," says Appleman.
 "In addition, I recommend avoiding products that contain harsh chemicals or glycerin because this can definitely increase the risk of vaginal infections, especially yeast infections."

 Love Wellness launched a gentler cleanser formulated to match the pH of your vagina—to cleanse while protecting against infection and irritation like yeast and BV.
-It's made from a blend of 100% natural ingredients and is especially great for sensitive skin.
+It's made from a blend of 100 percent natural ingredients and is especially great for sensitive skin.

 Try this moisturizer to rejuvenate dry, thin vulvar tissue and reduce itching, burning, and redness.
-It's 100% natural, uses active probiotics to suppress the growth of harmful bacteria, and has been tested to provide zero irritation.
+It's 100 percent natural, uses active probiotics to suppress the growth of harmful bacteria, and has been tested to provide zero irritation.